-Number that were highly effective:
+Total number of strategies planned:3Number that were highly effective:1Number that were somewhat effective:1Number that were ineffective:2

-Number that were somewhat effective: 1

-Number that were ineffective: 2
+Number that were not evaluated: Number that were not implemented:

 There has been formal training of staff with relation to awareness and provision of good service to people with disability, however access is considered when planning of new developments and upgrades takes place and events are organised.
 Advice is sought from third parties including consultants when required to meet access requirements.